 The Brits may have handed Hong Kong back to China, but it still retains its status as a “Special Administrative Region of China”.
 So don’t expect to pop over to Shenzhen without a valid Chinese visa – all visitors to Shenzhen from Hong Kong have to pass through customs and immigration at any of the border crossings, regardless of their nationality!

-If you want to visit Shenzhen’s business centre in Futian district then consider one of the overland options.
+If you want to visit Shenzhen’s business center in the Futian district then consider one of the overland options.
 Bus, coach and taxi’s cater for all budgets.

 With so many choices it is best to make your transportation decision based on your final destination, available time and pre-arranged connections or meetings.
 But if you go with the flow and make sure you have the correct entry documents then a visit to Shenzhen shouldn’t present you with too many problems.
 In fact, apart from the occasional traffic delays, I’ve found it easier to enter China than the USA!